anwaaralikhan/ssl/certificate/setup/create_certificates.md

 # Setup SSL Certificate

-**keytool** is a key and certificate management utility that we will use to create our private keys and certificates.
-Keytool comes with the standard JDK Distribution.

 **Server** : Spring Boot application
 **Client** : JConsole/Visual VM/etc (Profiler for the application)
+**SSL Tool** : `keytool` is a key and certificate management utility that we will use to create our private keys and certificates.
+Keytool comes with the standard JDK Distribution.

 ## Generate Private Key

-Step 1: Generate key pair on `Server` or the `Host machine`.
+#### Step 1: Generate key pair on `Server` or the `Host machine`.

 Current Directory (Server): `C:\Certificates\SSL`
 ```
 C:\Certificates\SSL\Server>keytool -genkeypair -keystore serverkeystore -alias serverkey -validity 360 -storepass serverpass -keypass serverpass -keyalg RSA -storetype PKCS12 -keysize 2048
 What is your first and last name?